 Using the Wrong Equipment/Using Equipment Wrong

 I was going to separate these two but after thinking about it they are best talked about together.
 When you use the wrong equipment for the job or use it wrong you cost yourself time and can do more harm than good to the plant.
-A bad cut on a tree can cause the tree to get a disease or insect problem and it could die.
-Then you have the added expense of removing and replacing the tree.
+A bad cut on a tree can cause the tree to get a disease or insect problem which will then have to be treated or it could die.
+Either way, you have the added expense of either treating the problem or removing and replacing the tree.

 If you don’t have the right equipment, you can rent it or buy it if you know you are going to use it often.
 Also, often times neighbors will let you borrow a piece of equipment.

 Click here for your FREE garden and landscape journal- the first step to gardening success!